 Floater frames are one of our top-selling items for artists looking for a way to give their stretched canvases a more professional look.
 These frames are named for the illusion they create: once set in the frame, the artwork “floats” within it, providing a striking, streamlined, and altogether elegant appearance.
 With floater frames, the artwork’s edges are not covered and the entire front surface of the piece is visible.

-We offer both metal and hand-assembled wood canvas floater frames in a variety of colors and styles.
+We offer both metal and hand-assembled wood floating canvas frames in a variety of colors and styles.
 Today’s post focuses on how to frame a large (over 20” x 24”) gallery-wrapped canvas in one of our wood floater frames.

 When you purchase a wood floater frame from Frame Destination, this is what you will receive in the floater frame package:

 - The Floater Frame

 - 12 Offset Clips and Screws (frames larger than 20" x 24") or 6 Offset Clips and Screws (frames 20" x 24" and smaller)

 - One Hanging kit, which includes wire, screws, screw hole hangers and wall bumpers

 STEP 1 – Position the canvas.
 Place your stretched canvas face down on a flat surface, a dining room table works well.
 If your canvas is shorter than the rabbet of the floater frame, place it face down on something that will raise it enough without obstructing the floater frame.

 STEP 2 – Position the floater frame.
 Place the floater frame face down over the canvas.
 The back side of the stretcher frame and the back side of the floater frame should be visible, and the floater frame should be resting on the stretcher frame.